danielsaidi/SystemNotification/README.md

 The `SystemNotificationMessage` view lets you easily mimic a native notification view, with an icon, title and text, but you can use any custom view as the notification body.

-For more information about how to configure and style your notifications, please see the [getting started guide][Getting-Started].
+For more information about how to configure and style your notifications, predefined message types and styles, and how to create your own custom message types, please see the [getting started guide][Getting-Started].